openweb-nl/open-bank-mark/README.md

 ## <a id="variants">Variants</a>

 Putting variations of master in different branches, changing also the base-file-name makes it easy to run the same code again.
-Before running a test make sure any old images that are not the same are deleted, so you not accidentally run the wrong test.
+Before running a test make sure any old images, that are not the same are deleted, so you not accidentally run the wrong test.
+This can be done by using the `prepare.sh` script, or just the last line `docker-compose -f docker-bank.yml -f docker-prep.yml build` if you already have new artifacts ready.

 There are roughly two different kind of variants, the ones using just one broker with a reduced batch-cycle so it does not time out and can be run on TravisCi.
 These are based on the one-broker branch.
 And the 'default' variants using three brokers, which are more realistic but for which 2 cpu's is to little to shine.